Please refer to the releases web page for information on how to obtain GCC.

 Likewise the GMP, MPFR and MPC libraries can be automatically built together with GCC.
-Unpack the GMP, MPFR and/or MPC source distributions in the directory containing the GCC sources and rename their directories to gmp, mpfr and mpc, respectively (or use symbolic links with the same name).
+You may simply run the contrib/download_prerequisites script in the GCC source directory to set up everything.
+Otherwise unpack the GMP, MPFR and/or MPC source distributions in the directory containing the GCC sources and rename their directories to gmp, mpfr and mpc, respectively (or use symbolic links with the same name).

 Return to the GCC Installation page

 Copyright (C) Free Software Foundation, Inc. Verbatim copying and distribution of this entire article is permitted in any medium, provided this notice is preserved.